-- 1. Where appropriate, you can use the text provided in the BTI 2018. - 2.
+- 1. Where appropriate, you can use the text provided in the BTI 2022.
+Please update when necessary. - 2.
 Key figures, parties, events or developments should be introduced here. - 3.
 Be strategic about where to start your timeline.
 There is rarely a need to recapitulate a century of history.